RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Bishop Desmond Tutu (1931-2021) was an Anglican minister from South Africa, who fought all his life for the rights of black people, regularly preaching against the system.
 He also campaigned for human rights in his country, seeking equality for all.

 Trevor Huddleston (1913–1998) became the leader of the British Movement Against Apartheid, living for many years in South Africa.
 He based his fight for equal rights for black people on the conviction that it is impossible to be a Christian if you do nothing about injustice.
-He encouraged the boycotting of sporting events against South Africa and the purchase of South African goods e.g. apples and wine.
+He encouraged the boycotting of sporting events in and against South Africa, plus the purchase of South African goods e.g. apples and wine.
 He befriended other Christian workers against apartheid, working closely with them.

 What did Christians do?

 The Bible says: 'There is no longer Jew or Gentile, slave or free, male or female.
 For you are all Christians: you are one in Christ Jesus' (Galatians 3: 28).
-This verse clearly shows that it is wrong to think of one race being better than the other.
+This verse clearly shows that it is wrong to think of one race as better than the other.
 With South Africa’s police and army supporting apartheid, many anti-apartheid Christians were left with a dilemma.
 To fight apartheid was to be branded a terrorist or communist, punishable by imprisonment, torture and death.
 However, some joined the armed struggle against apartheid.
 Tutu and others like him chose non-violent methods, for example, protest movements and petitions.

 Apartheid was officially abolished in April 1994.
 Nelson Mandela became the President of South Africa the following month.
 There was a lot of anger that had built up amongst black people over the way they had been treated.
 Nelson Mandela, along with Bishop Desmond Tutu, worked to ensure that peace reigned.
 They had three choices: